Forbes Field: Memorials

 The portion of the left field wall over which Bill Mazeroski hit his walk-off home run to end the 1960 World Series, between the scoreboard and the "406 FT" sign, no longer stands at its original location.
 A portion of that wall, including the distance marker, had been sliced off and moved to the Allegheny Club at Three Rivers Stadium.
 Before the Three Rivers demolition, the section of the wall was salvaged, and in 2009 it was restored and placed on the Riverwalk outside of PNC Park.

 Meanwhile, the original location of that wall is outlined by bricks extending from the left-center field wall across Roberto Clemente Drive and into the sidewalk.
 A plaque embedded in the sidewalk marks the spot where Mazeroski's home run cleared the wall.
 The left-center and center field brick wall with "457 FT" and "436 FT" painted on it still stands at its original location, along with the stadium's flagpole, adjacent to the University of Pittsburgh's Mervis and Posvar Halls.

 Despite not technically being the correct section of wall where Mazeroski's famous home run cleared, it is often locally referred to as "Mazeroski's Wall."
 This portion of the wall remained after Forbes Field was torn down, and was refurbished in 2006 in time for the All-Star Game hosted in Pittsburgh.
-In addition, a wooden replica of an entrance to the stadium, including a ticket window and players entrance, was constructed and placed near the remaining wall in 2006.
+A wooden replica of an entrance to the stadium, including a ticket window and players entrance, was constructed and placed near the remaining wall in 2006.

 The home plate used in the stadium's final game remains preserved in the University of Pittsburgh's Posvar Hall.
-However, its location has been altered; author John McCollister wrote, "Had architects placed home plate in its precise spot about half of the Pirates fans could not view it.
+Its location has been altered; author John McCollister wrote, "Had architects placed home plate in its precise spot about half of the Pirates fans could not view it.
 The reason: it would have to be on display in the fifth stall of the ladies' restroom."
-However, the original location of the home plate has been more recently determined by others to be approximately 81 ft away from its current display, just inside the GSPIA/Economics Library, and not in a restroom as has been popularly believed.
+The original location of the home plate has been more recently determined by others to be approximately 81 ft away from its current display, just inside the GSPIA/Economics Library, and not in a restroom as has been popularly believed.

 A ceremony is held each October 13 at the outfield wall in Oakland to listen to a taped broadcast of the final game of the 1960 World Series.
 The tradition was started by Squirrel Hill resident Saul Finkelstein, who at 1:05 pm on October 13, 1985, sat alone at the base of the flagpole and listened to the NBC radio broadcast of Chuck Thompson and Jack Quinlan.
 Finkelstein continued the tradition for eight more years, until word spread and other people began attending in 1993.
 On October 13, 2000—the game's 40th anniversary—over 600 people attended to listen to the broadcast, including Mazeroski himself.
 For the 50th anniversary, on October 13, 2010, a plaque honoring Mazeroski was dedicated and more than 1,000 attended the broadcast, including Mazeroski and several other former Pirates.